-With that small amount of money, Hefner built an empire and cemented himself (and the Playboy bunny) as a pop culture icon along with his signature satin robes.
-By the 1960s, Hef had made a sizable fortune.
-His first issue, which he put together on his kitchen table, didn’t even have a date on it because Hefner wasn’t sure there’d be a second one.
+With that modest funding (about $83,500 in today’s dollars), Hefner built an empire and cemented himself, his signature satin robes, and the Playboy Bunnies as pop culture icons.
+By the 1960s, Hefner had made a sizable fortune.
+His first issue, which he put together on his kitchen table, didn’t even have a date on it because he wasn’t sure there’d be a second one.

-At one time, Hefner owned stock in Playboy equaling $250 million.
-But when he died in 2017, his net worth totaled approximately $45 million with Fortune estimating his actual net worth to be much lower, closer to $26 million or even as low as $15 million.
+Upon his death from cardiac arrest in 2017, Hugh Hefner’s net worth totaled approximately $45 million.
+However, Fortune estimated his actual net worth to be much lower — around $26 million or even as low as $15 million.
+Why?

 According to Fortune, Hefner didn’t have any physical assets or properties to his name in 2017.
-A year before he died, he sold the iconic Playboy Mansion for $100 million to his next-door neighbor (learn more surprising facts about the Playboy Mansion).
+A year before he died, he sold the iconic Playboy Mansion for $100 million to his next-door neighbor.
 But here’s where it gets a little confusing.
-Hefner didn’t pocket any of the millions made from the sale because at that time he didn’t even own the Playboy Mansion.
+Hefner didn’t pocket any of the millions made from the sale because, at the time, he didn’t even own the Playboy Mansion.

 In 2011, Hefner basically became a glorified employee of Playboy Enterprises, the company he created when a private equity firm (in partnership with him) bought the company and made it private.

-He didn’t put it up money for the sale and simply gave his stocks to the equity firm on a few conditions.
-The first being that he’d get a salary of $1 million a year.
-And secondly, that he’d be allowed to live at the Playboy Mansion for practically nothing — $100 a year — until his death.
+He didn’t put up money for the sale and gave his stocks to the equity firm on a few conditions.
+The first was he’d get a salary of $1 million a year.
+And second, he’d be allowed to live at the Playboy Mansion for practically nothing — $100 a year — until his death.

-Hefner didn’t have royalties to the Playboy brand
+Hefner didn’t collect royalties on the Playboy brand

-In the same sale, Hef didn’t retain the rights to the Playboy brand, his own name, signature, or his likeness.
+In the same sale, Hef didn’t retain the rights to the Playboy brand or his name, signature, or likeness.

-That means he didn’t make any money off royalties from sales of anything having to do with the iconic bunny logo.
+That means the Playboy founder didn’t make any money off royalties from sales of anything related to the iconic bunny logo.

 He spent a lot of money on living expenses

 One way or another, Hefner spent a lot of the money he made from Playboy.
-According to court documents obtained by TMZ when he went through a divorce in 2009, he had assets worth $43 million not including Playboy stock.
+According to court documents obtained by TMZ during his 2009 divorce, he had assets worth $43 million, not including Playboy stock.

-At that time, records showed he had been spending $46,000 a month on food, entertainment, and health care and another $20,000 on alimony.
+At the time, records showed he had been spending $46,000 a month on food, entertainment, and healthcare and another $20,000 on alimony.
 Then there’s the $54,000 he spent to maintain the Playboy Mansion.

-Hefner’s final resting place is next to another pop culture icon, Marilyn Monroe, who was the first woman featured in Playboy magazine, at Westwood Village Memorial Park Cemetery in Los Angeles, Calif.
+Hefner’s final resting place is next to another pop culture icon, Marilyn Monroe, the first woman featured in Playboy magazine, at Westwood Village Memorial Park Cemetery in LA.